-The Storybook Trail at Shannon Bayou combines reading with physical fitness.
-The trail takes you around the perimeter of the Shannon Bayou savanna; pages from a picture book are framed and posted along the path.
-To read the whole story, the reader must walk (or run) from one sign to the other.
+The Storybook Trail at Shannon Bayou combines reading or viewing with physical fitness.
+Currently the trail takes you around the perimeter of the Shannon Bayou savanna; our picture frames now include many of the native wild birds found in the forest preserve area.
 The project was made possible by the George See Memorial, University of Illinois Extension, Kankakee County, and the Kankakee River Valley Forest Preserve.
 Currently beautiful pictures and descriptions of the areas native bird population are on display.

 Aroma Land and Water Reserve

 St. Anne, Il.
 60964